EuropeanIssuers: Activities

 EuropeanIssuers co-organises the European Small and Mid-Cap Awards along with the European Commission and the Federation of European Securities Exchanges (FESE) since 2013.
 The Awards are organised to encourage the growth of smaller companies' stock listing, particularly SMEs and growth companies.
 The Awards showcase the diversity of European markets and aim to promote stock listings, in particular targeting SMEs and growth companies.
 These companies are critical to European economic recovery and to accomplishing the EU’s goals of job creation, competitiveness and growth.

-EuropeanIssuers organised EuropeanIssuers Capital Markets Forum on 4 and 5 December in 2018 in Brussels, Belgium on the occasion of 10 years anniversary.
-The EuropeanIssuers Capital Markets Forum, organised to commemorate this milestone, provided both a forward looking and a retrospective overview of the EU regulatory developments.
-It also offered a platform to exchange views and ensure that EU policy creates an environment in which companies of all sizes can easily raise capital through the public markets and deliver growth and jobs over the longer term.
+EuropeanIssuers organised the EuropeanIssuers Capital Markets Forum on 4 and 5 December 2018 in Brussels, Belgium on the occasion of the 10th anniversary.
+The EuropeanIssuers Capital Markets Forum, organised to commemorate this milestone, provided both a forward-looking and a retrospective overview of the EU regulatory developments.
+It also offered a platform to exchange views and ensure that EU policy creates an environment where companies of all sizes can easily raise capital through the public markets and deliver growth and jobs over the longer term.

-In 2020, EuropeanIssuers launched EuropeanIssuers Capital Markets Webinar Series.
+In 2020, EuropeanIssuers launched the Capital Markets Webinar Series.
 The webinar series addresses the major regulatory developments that are affecting quoted companies in today’s environment.
-Its aim is to create an atmosphere of exchange with peers and with policymakers to shape a competitive and sustainable environment for our businesses in Europe.
-EuropeanIssuers Capital Markets Webinars gather audience from a broad cross-sectorial of senior company’s representatives from General Counsels, Heads of Legal, Investors Relations, Company Secretaries, CFO’s to many European leading corporations as well as regulators, consultants, exchanges, bankers, financial press and other service providers.
+It aims to create a direct dialogue between policymakers to shape a competitive and sustainable environment for businesses in Europe.